 - The clinician requests that the family provide

-- familiar foods of varying consistencies and taste that are compatible with contrast material (if facility protocol allows),
+- familiar foods of varying consistencies and tastes that are compatible with contrast material (if facility protocol allows)

-- a specialized seating system from home (including car seat or specialized wheelchair) as warranted and if permitted by facility,
+- a specialized seating system from home (including car seat or specialized wheelchair), as warranted and if permitted by the facility; and

 - the child’s familiar and preferred utensils, if appropriate.